sdm-lang/SDML.tmbundle/README.md

 This [TextMate](https://macromates.com/) bundle contains a language grammar and settings for editing [Simple Domain Modeling Language](sdml.io) (SDML) files.

+A Github workflow attaches a downloadable `.sublime-package` file to each [release](https://github.com/sdm-lang/SDML.tmbundle/releases/).

 ## Features

 1. Syntax highlighting based on a *tmlanguage* grammar.